nader93k/lifted-domain-repair/README.md

 - You can't enforce identical grounding by using identical variable names in the input action sequence.
 The search procedure will try grounding each variable independently by using objects of the same type.
 - In the experimental logs included in exp_logs_anu, `bfs` is internally equivalent to **Uniform Cost Search (UCS)**.
 The log_processing scripts rename `bfs` to `ucs` for creating the LaTeX table.

+## How to Reproduce Our Results

+To reproduce the data for a specific experiment from the paper, you will need to:

+1. Set up the environment and required dependencies (see sections below).
+2. **Adjust the main experimental parameters** (e.g., `search_algorithm`, `successor_generator`, `lift_prob`) within the `config.yaml` file to match the desired configuration.
+3. Execute the batch solver script: `python3 -u batch_solver.py config.yaml`
+4. Each successful run will produce a set of raw results (logs) in the configured `log_folder` (which, when configured like ours, corresponds to the structure in `exp_logs_anu/`).

 ## Reference